Labour Cost – Free Cost Accounting Articles

 (2) Indirect Labour Cost

 Indirect labour is for work in general.
-The importance of the distinction lies in the fact that whereas direct labour can be identified with and charged to the job, indirect labour cannot be so charged and has, therefore to be treated as part of the factory overheads to be included in the cost of production.
+The importance of the distinction lies in the fact that.
+In contrast, direct labour can be identified with and charged to the job; indirect labour cannot be so charged and has, therefore, to be treated as part of the factory overheads to be included in the cost of production.
 For example, salaries and wages of supervisors, storekeepers, maintenance labour, etc

 Merrick’s differential piece rate system: